 What about wind and solar?
 They're already working and don't cause any pollution.

-Wind power seems like a safe and clean way to get electricity until you realise that the turbine blades take a lot of energy to build, which means there's a time before the net energy and CO2 invested is paid back.
+Wind power seems like a safe and clean way to get electricity.
+We must temper our enthusiasm however with the knowledge that the turbine blades take a lot of energy to build, which means there's a time before the net energy and CO2 invested is paid back.
 They have a limited lifespan and are difficult to recycle.
 Also the switches needed to operate them are insulated with SF6 gas which is far more potent as a greenhouse gas than CO2.
 Inevitably some of it leaks.

 Similarly, making a solar panel requires some rare earth metals and a lot of energy, and therefore CO2, for the mining, running and production.
 Again recycling at the end of life is problematic.
 Both those sources of power are intermittent - the sun doesn't always shine and the wind doesn't always blow, so you need huge over capacity and battery storage or something else to fill the gaps, assuming you want no interruption of electricity supply.
 Currently, that something else is usually oil or gas, being easily turn off and on-able.
 In terms of land-use alone wind and solar are not reasonable solutions on their own.
 We'd need to destroy huge amounts of the natural world to meet our existing power use.